Publishing and Embedding

 Simply press PUBLISH and your up-to-the-moment work will be shuttled out to the cloud and packaged up for use in any codebase.
-We then give you a unique link (think of it like a Google Docs link) that you can share with colleagues.
+Depending on the project settings configured when creating the project, you'll be given a private or a public link.

 Note on publish speed: Depending on your connection speed and place in the world, publishing can currently take a little while, between 5 seconds and 2 minutes.
 We're working on making this faster.
 Once when we have realtime collaboration hooked up, publishing should be seamless and nearly immediate.

 The Share Page is your entry point for sharing Haiku.
-You can see and interact with your Haiku, share it with your colleagues, and even share it easily on social media.
+You can see and interact with your Haiku, share the link and explore embed options.

-Key on the Share Page is the "How to Use" button on the bottom-right.
-If you click that button, the bottom panel expands and explains exactly how to use your Haiku in a number of different codebases, including vanilla HTML (embed,) vanilla JS, React, and more.
+The key to the Share Page is the "Get the Code" button on the bottom-right.
+If you click that button, the bottom panel expands and explains exactly how to use your Haiku in a number of different codebases, including vanilla HTML (embed,) vanilla JS, React, Vue, and more.

 From the Share Page "How to Use" menu, select the HTML Embed option, then copy and paste the snippet anywhere you'd like.
 Here's an example of an HTML embed in CodePen: https://codepen.io/anon/pen/EXQZEb